 Time Limits & Limitation Act in Accident Claims

-If you have an accident you must bring a claim within 3 years of the accident or the court has the power to refuse to allow you to claim for your injury.
+If you have an accident, you must bring a claim within three years of the accident or the court has the power to refuse to allow you to claim for your injury.

 - If you were under 18 when the accident happened.
-In this case the 3 years only starts to run from when you are 18.
+In this case, the three years only starts to run from when you are 18.

-If you or your solicitor have missed the time limits for making a claim it is possible to ask the courts permission to still proceed with your claim.
+If you or your solicitor have missed the time limits for making a claim, it is possible to ask the permission of the court to proceed still with your case.

-The court has a discretion to allow your claim to go ahead in special circumstances, but you will need to explain the reasons for the delay.
+The court has the discretion to allow your claim to go ahead in special circumstances, but you will need to explain the reasons for the delay.

 The court has to consider what disadvantage you will suffer and also what disadvantage your opponent will suffer.

 The court will also look at:

 - The length and reason for the delay in making a claim.

 - Whether the delay weakens or affects any evidence, which might have been used in the case.